Neyyattinkara: By air

 The nearest airport is Thiruvananthapuram International Airport (22 km).

 By train

-Neyyattinkara Railway Station is located on the Mangalore- Trivandrum - Kanyakumari Railway line.
+Neyyattinkara Railway Station is located on the Mangalore- Thiruvananthapuram - Kanyakumari Railway line.
 Neyyattinkara railway station code is 'NYY'.
 Except Super Fast & weekly Trains, all other daily express trains and passenger trains through this route stops here.
-Thus the town is connected by major cities in India, including Chennai, Bangalore, Mumbai, Kolkata, Mangalore, Pune, etc.
+Thus the town is connected by major cities in India, including Chennai, Bangalore, Mumbai, Kolkata, Mangalore, Pune, Kochi, Kanyakumari etc....

-The Trivandrum Central railway station is about (18 km) from the town.
-Express trains will take 15 minutes to reach Trivandrum from Neyyattinkara town, however, passenger / Shuttle trains will take 30 minutes (since these trains have stops at Balaramapuram and Nemom in between Neyyattinkara and Trivandrum).
+The Thiruvananthapuram Central railway station is about (18 km) from the town.
+Express trains will take 15 minutes to reach Thiruvananthapuram from Neyyattinkara town, however, passenger / Shuttle trains will take 30 minutes (since these trains have stops at Balaramapuram and Nemom in between Neyyattinkara and Thiruvananthapuram).

 Climate

 Köppen-Geiger climate classification system classifies it climate as tropical wet and dry (Aw).

 Neyyattinkara has heavy rains during June–August due to the southwest monsoon.
 Winter starts from December and continues till February.
 In summer, the temperature rises to a maximum of 32 °C and 31 °C in the winters.
 Record high temperature in neighbouring Thiruvananthapuram is 39 °C. Annual average rainfall is 3100 mm.